johannes-k00/Telemac_Tomawac_Coupling/README.md

   * The required offset depends on the study area and the underlying wave hindcast dataset.
 * **Output:** `coordinates_spectra_to_impose_moved.dat`

-### Step 3: Extract NetCDF Hindcast, Interpolate & Window Time Series
+### Step 3: Extract and Process Wave Hindcast Time Series
 * **Input:** `coordinates_spectra_to_impose_moved.dat` and CMEMS Wave Hindcast NetCDF (`.nc`).
 * **Processing:**
   * Transforms the hindcast grid from WGS84 (EPSG:4326) to UTM Zone 32N (EPSG:25832).